-(To learn how to start your growth journey, please read “The 15 Invaluable Laws of Growth: Live Them and Reach Your Potential” by John Maxwell)
+Learn more on how you can develop a growth mindset with “The 15 Invaluable Laws of Growth: Live Them and Reach Your Potential” by John Maxwell

 Take a moment to reflect on the following scenario.
 Most people go to work for about 40 years.
 If you ask your friends (or even yourself) if they love working, most will say they don’t and would prefer to run their own business, volunteer for a non-profit organization, take care of a family member, win a lottery, travel around the world, etc. However, if you show them ways to make money that is different from a conventional job, they will politely turn your offer down and would reason out that they are not qualified to do these things.

 Are they really not capable of doing those things or they are simply so used to a habit it is hard for them to end it and create a new one?

 Think about this.
 We are disciplined to go to school at a very young age.
 Every class we attend has a different boss (boss) who sets varying expectations.
 We do (or do not do) the tasks given to us and in the end, we get a reward (grades) depending on the quality of the job we did.
 What do you think will happen to us after graduating from the university if we do this routine for about 16 years?

 Even if we know there are other ways to make money, we will not dare pursue it.
 The reason behind this mindset is not because we don’t have money to fund our business, nor we avoid financial risk, nor we have family that leans on us, nor we don’t have skills but the real reason why we chose not to do alternative ways to create income is because we are trained at a very young age to do a certain habit.